-The Archdiocese recognises the importance of providing support, assistance and reassurance to Children who have experienced Child Abuse or whose safety and well-being is, or has been, at risk.
-It also understands that adults may need support, assistance or reassurance, if their Children have experienced Child Abuse or in relation to experiences from their own childhood.
+The Archdiocese recognises the importance of providing support, assistance and reassurance to Children and Adults who have experienced abuse or whose safety and wellbeing is, or has been, at risk.
+It also understands that parent/carers may need support, assistance or reassurance, if Children in their care have experienced Child Abuse or in relation to experiences from their own childhood.